cea-hpc/modules/doc/source/modulefile.rst

     .. versionadded:: 4.2

-.. mfcmd:: setenv variable value
+.. mfcmd:: setenv [--set-if-undef] variable value

  Set environment *variable* to *value*.
 The :mfcmd:`setenv` command will also change the process' environment.
 A reference using Tcl's env associative